seanhagen/workernator/docs/design.md

 Each of these would require one of two things.
 Either the `JobId` message gets overloaded to the point of being nearly useless &#x2013; or each method gets its own message type.
 Switching the message type a method takes is not backwards compatible in GRPC, but changing the fields of a message is.

 I decided that instead of overloading a `JobId` message type with fields specific to each of the routes, we'll start with each API method having it's own unique argument message type.

-##### The "Arguments" Message Type

-Not a lot to say about this one, but just in case you were curious: this message type is here so that there's no chance that the `args` field in the `Job` message type and the `args` field in the `JobStartRequest` message type start diverging.

-Don't want to be able to start a job but not see the arguments you sent when getting the status!

 ##### Separate Folders